appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 (exception-stream
   (with :metric "invalid!"
     (increment))
-  (info))
+  (error))
 ```

 In this example, we associate a string to the event `:metric` field and then we try to incremen it.
 This will produce an exception.

-`exception-stream` is an action which will catch all exception generated on its first child, generate an event from its exception, and pass it to its second child (`info` here).
+`exception-stream` is an action which will catch all exception generated on its first child, generate an event from its exception, and pass it to its second child (`error` here).
 You can like that log errors, or forward them to another system.

 The error event generated by exception-stream looks like this: